Why Join the MetaArchive Cooperative?

 Why should I select MetaArchive as a preservation solution?
 What are the benefits of joining a community-owned, community-led network?

 There are a number of benefits to joining the MetaArchive, including:

 - Low barriers to preservation ingest: MetaArchive uses low-cost embedded technologies and flexible data models

-- Broadest geographic replication to avoid data loss: Each Member collection is distributed across seven geographically dispersed archives to ensure good protection
+- Broadest geographic replication to avoid data loss: Each Member collection is distributed across five geographically dispersed archives to ensure good protection

 - No outsourcing of your digital collections: Members host the archival infrastructure and work with trusted peer libraries, archives, research centers, and other memory organizations to preserve their collections

 - Maintain control over the cost of digital preservation: Members review the full price of our preservation work annually and are fully in charge of setting the costs for continued operations

 - Community-driven opportunities to advance digital preservation: MetaArchive is more than a service, it is an opportunity to learn from other Members and grow in digital preservation capacity in common